mrddter/mongocloner/README.md

 # mongocloner

-A simple utility to clone data on mongo.
+A simple utility to clone, append or backup data from a mongo URI.
 With this tool you can do different actions:

 - `backup_source`: backup specified collections from a wellknown mongo uri